Wilfrid and Constance Cave Foundation

 The Wilfrid and Constance Cave Foundation was established in 1965 by farmer and philanthropist Wilfrid Cave and his wife Constance under a Trust Deed of Settlement dated 17th March 1965.
 Originally named “W E and C G Cave Foundation,” it has been known simply as “The Cave Foundation” since 1998.
 The foundation is an unincorporated trust registered in England and Wales, with the stated purpose “to support, encourage and donate to such bodies, associations and organisations as the trustees shall from time to time select.”

-The foundation distributes approximately £160,000 annually across an average of 35 registered charities.
-The foundation operates with a family-led governance structure, with all current trustees being direct descendants of the founders.
-In keeping with the preferences of Wilfrid and Constance Cave, the foundation generally requests that grants not be publicly acknowledged, reflecting a modest approach to philanthropy.
+The foundation distributes approximately £160,000 annually across an average of 35 registered charities, with grants typically ranging from £1,000 to £7,000.
+The foundation operates with a family-led governance structure, with trustees being direct descendants of the founders.

 Funding Priorities